paulsonkoly/calc/Readme.md

  - conditional
  - return

-The followings are keywords: if, else, while, true, false.
+The followings are keywords: if, else, while, for, return, yield, true, false.
 A variable name cannot be one of the keywords.

 ### Expressions